cornish/pathology-nlp/README.md

 * X - Store matched concepts to database
   * first purge matches for given report
   * store new concepts
+* X - Update parser to run over more than just 1 report (probably switch from NB to .py file)

 Pathology items:
 * Fixed - Some reports have “<” encoded as “&lt;”